Stately Wayne Manor: Radio and television

 In character, Manor has guested on radio programs throughout the US and Canada, including morning drive time shows in Philadelphia and New York City.

 Manor was once booked on Sneak Previews Goes Video—an Eighties reworking of the popular movie-review program—to discuss wrestling videos, but the segment was red-lighted by PBS executives who considered the subject matter "too lowbrow."

 Video

 Stately can be heard providing color commentary on two volumes from the Pro Wrestling From Japan series, Bam Bam Bigelow And Friends, and Bruiser Brody Memorial, both featuring the American stars as they toured with the New Japan Pro-Wrestling promotion in the late Eighties.
 A few tapes of his work with primordial ECW were briefly marketed, as well.
 In July 2019 WWE Network made some of these extremely early ECW matches available in their Hidden Gems section.

+Personal life

+Manor never moved out of his parents' house.
+He never married and was never known to be in a long-term relationship.